 Join other curious, highly motivated students in small seminar classes for an inspiring scholastic and social community.
-Honors Studies seminars are held at FLCC's Honors House, and they are designed to engage you intellectually and artistically.
+FLCC's Honors Studies seminars engage you intellectually and artistically.
 These courses encourage reflection, creation, sharing, and in-depth exploration of a variety of topics.
-Participation in the Honors Studies program will help you grow as an intellectual, and it will aid you in transferring to a four-year school.
+Honors Studies helps you grow as an intellectual, and it aids you in transferring to a four-year school.

 Honors seminars are usually team-taught by faculty from different fields and are topic-oriented based on the interest and expertise of the team.
 Recent topics have included "Science and Religion in Modern Life"; "The Psychology of Romance"; "The Human Drive for Community"; "Women Who Kill"; "Mythology and Music"; and "The Graphic Novel."

-Additionally, there are Honors courses taught in the disciplines, such as Ethics, Introduction to Sociology, Perspectives on Tolkien, Composition I and Introduction to Literature.
+Additional Honors courses are taught in the disciplines, such as Ethics, Introduction to Sociology, Perspectives on Tolkien, Composition I and Introduction to Literature.
 It is also possible to have a non-Honors course bear Honors credit.
 There are numerous ways to explore your potential as an Honors Studies student.

+Honors Studies seminars are held at FLCC's Honors House.
 If you are eager for such an opportunity, consider Honors Studies at FLCC.
-Courses are open to full- and part-time students.
-For more information, contact the Director of Honors Studies, Dr. Trista Merrill, at 585.785.1357 or (especially during the summer months) at firstname.lastname@example.org.
+Courses are open to full and part-time students.
+For more information, contact the Director of Honors Studies, Dr. Trista Merrill, at (585)785-1357 or (especially during the summer months) at email@example.com.